Museum of Contemporary Art Australia: 1999–2010: Macgregor hiring

 Macgregor also began requiring that curators consult with less artistically inclined peers about the text in wall labels identifying and describing the adjacent works.
 "Sometimes it's an IT manager, sometimes it's a receptionist", she said later. "[I]t's about curators making sure their labels are legible to their peers."

-After fending off a 2000 effort by the Art Gallery of New South Wales to annex the MCA, McGregor began developing plans in 2002 for an extension to the museum.
+After fending off a 2000 effort by the Art Gallery of New South Wales to annex the MCA, Macgregor began developing plans in 2002 for an extension to the museum.
 Two years later, developers sought to get the museum to agree to move off the Quay in order to build a luxury hotel on the site.
 In 2005, the museum's permanent collection was moved to storage offsite to create more exhibit space.

-The sixfold increase in annual visitation that ensued made problems with the museum's aging physical plant more apparent.
+The sixfold increase in annual visitation that ensued made problems with the museum's ageing physical plant more apparent.
 "The elevators were well past their natural life, the stair circulation was not appropriate and there was no infrastructure to deal with disabled people", recalled Simon Mordant, a Sydney investment banker who later chaired the MCA board.
 "We started to burst at the seams."
 Some state officials, hoping to redevelop the site more commercially, urged the museum to move and tried to direct it to other locations, but Mordant and the museum management insisted on remaining, finding the current site to be a unique asset.